 Treatment In Stages

-- In the first stage of DBT, clients often have out-of-control behavior and are miserable.
-They may try to harm or even kill themselves.
+- In the first stage of DBT, clients often have out-of-control behaviors, are miserable, and may self-harm.
 Some of them use alcohol or drugs and engage in self-destructive activities.
 The therapist’s objective is to help them achieve control over their behavior.

 - Clients may feel as though they live in quiet desperation during the second stage.
 Although their behavior is under control, they continue to suffer from post-traumatic stress disorder (PTSD) or similar issues.
 Therapists aim to treat co-occurring disorders, like PTSD, if it’s part of the client’s diagnoses.